mendhak/mendhak.github.io/posts/2024-11-08-understanding-sigstore-cosign-as-a-beginner.md

 * browser opens for authentication
 * developer logs in with their OpenID Connect (OIDC) provider (GitHub, Google, Microsoft)
 * once verified, Sigstore's certificate authority (Fulcio) issues a short-lived certificate
-* cosign signs the artifact
+* Cosign signs the artifact
 * signature and the certificate are recorded in Sigstore's tamper proof log (Rekor)

 On the other side, an end user can verify the signed artifact against the transparency logs.